Sheila Page, D.O.Associate Scholar

-Dr. Page received her Doctorate of Osteopathic Medicine from the University of North Texas Health Science Center/Texas College of Osteopathic Medicine in 1992, after which she completed an additional year of training as an Undergraduate Teaching Fellow specializing in Osteopathic Manipulative Therapy.
+Dr. Page received her doctorate of osteopathic medicine from the University of North Texas Health Science Center, College of Osteopathic Medicine, in 1992, during which she completed an additional year of training as an undergraduate teaching fellow, specializing in osteopathic manipulative therapy.
 Following an internship at Northeast Community Hospital, Dr. Page practiced family medicine for seven years while working on her board certification in Neuromusculoskeletal Medicine.
-She has been practicing and developing her skills in that specialty for the last 15 years, and currently has a private solo practice serving the Fort Worth area.
+She has been practicing and developing her skills in that specialty for 23 years, and currently has a private solo practice serving the Fort Worth area.
 Dr. Page works on referrals by word of mouth only and makes house calls for patients with advanced disabilities.

 She graduated with a B.S. in biochemistry at Texas A&M University in 1986 and then spent a year doing cancer research at MD Anderson Research Center in Smithville, Texas.
 She continued to do cell biology research while in medical school and has several scientific publications.
 Her most recent publication is The Neuroanatomy and Physiology of Pain Perception in the Developing Human, Issues in Law and Medicine, Fall, 2016.

 Written Testimony of Sheila Page, D.O., in Support of Texas Bill to Prohibit Dismemberment Abortions

 On Wednesday, February 15, 2017, the Texas Committee of Health and Human Services held a hearing regarding Texas Senate Bill 415 (SB 415).
 SB 415 prohibits dismemberment abortions, in which a person, with the purpose of causing the death of an unborn

 Charlotte Lozier Institute’s Legal and Medical Scholars Testify in Support of Ohio’s Pain-Capable Unborn Child Protection Act